 Considering the lengths June has already gone, it doesn't seem like she'll stop any time soon, making her revolution even more realized. "[June] [became] somebody who would do absolutely anything for a cause, absolutely anything to save those kids and get them out.
 Nothing could get in her way," Moss told THR.
 "How do you wipe the blood off your hands?
 How do you become someone who can live in a normal society?
 Do you not?
 She's changed forever.
 I don't see it going any other way.
 But I do think there's some humanity that will have to come back."

 Since those kids are now safely in Canada, we'll also likely see a bunch more of what's been going on in the north this season.
 Miller told TVGuide that "the people in Toronto are as much a part of the story as the people in Gilead."
 Season 4 will likely see Moira and Luke dealing with the realization that June was the one who orchestrated the children's escape.

 Also, it finally looks like Season 4 will also give Nick more time in the spotlight.
 Miller told TVGuide that they had planned to develop Nick's role more during the third season, but were unable to do so due to time constraints.
 Now, it seems that we'll be learning more about him and his relationship with June.

 Is this the last season of The Handmaid's Tale?

-The short answer: probably not!
-The real answer: who knows.
-Now off of the beaten path past what Atwood explicitly covered in her novel, the plot possibilities are endless.
+The short answer: probably not.
+The real answer: who knows!
+Now well past the path Atwood explicitly laid out in her novel, the plot possibilities are endless.
 Realistically, The Handmaid's Tale will probably keep running as long as Hulu decides to keep paying for it.
 Hulu CEO Randy Freer told Variety in 2018, "Look, I hope, as success goes, there's 10 seasons of The Handmaid's Tale."